harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-configure-a-nodejs-development-environment-on-windows-10.md

 ## Install Node Version Manager (NVM)

 Now we can use our Chocolatey Package Manager to download and install [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md)!
-It is common to work on projects that require different versions of NodeJS.
-If we installed NodeJS directly, switching between such projects would present a conundrum.
+It is common to work on projects that require different versions of Node.js.
+If we installed Node.js directly, switching between such projects would present a conundrum.
 But NVM will make that an easy problem to solve.

 This time, use Windows Terminal.
 Type \`cmd\` in the Windows Start Menu and choose "Run as Administrator".